emilybache/sbt-texttest/README.md

 Running the self-tests
 ----------------------

+Alternative 1: local install

+1. Start the texttest GUI from this directory:

+    $> texttest -a sbttt -c $PWD -d $PWD/src/it/texttest

+Select the tests you wish to run interactively.
+If you want to run on the commandline instead, add the argument '-con'

+Alternative 2: global install

 1. Set up a texttest personal config file (see below).
 2. Install this test suite under $TEXTTEST_HOME:

     $> cd $TEXTTEST_HOME
     $> ln -s ${HOME}/workspace/sbt-texttest/src/it/texttest sbt-texttest

-3. Run all the tests using the texttest console:
+3. Run all the tests using the texttest GUI:

-    $> texttest -a sbttt -con
+    $> texttest -a sbttt

+Since you have installed them globally, you can run this command from any directory.
+Select the tests you wish to run interactively.
+If you want to run on the commandline instead, add the argument '-con'

 Set up a personal config file
 -----------------------------